 With a restaurant serving the sort of Italian food you've always dreamed about.

-Up cobbled streets you'll head looking down at scenery that is truly breathtaking.
-Below you is the picturesque village featured in the Godfather movie and owner Vittorio Moschella is like a character from the movie but a warmer and kinder soul you'll never meet.
+Up cobbled streets you head while looking out across breathtaking scenery.
+Below you is the picturesque village of Savoca featured in the Godfather movie and owner Vittorio Moschella is like a character from that movie - only difference is that a warmer and kinder soul you'll never meet.

 Haven't already fallen in love with Sicily?
 Then I can promise you that you'll leave your heart at the San Rocco.